 A Singaporean Start-up Worth Knowing About

-The creative entrepreneurs and investors from all over the world opt to open a company in Singapore.
+The creative entrepreneurs from all over the world opt to open a company in Singapore.
 They have business goals to pursue and achieve.
-Singapore incorporation services like SBS Consulting see them through the legal tangles and assist them in starting their business activities on a strong foundation.
+Singapore incorporation services like SBS Consulting see them through the legal tangles and assist them in incorporating a business on a strong foundation.

 A Local Start-up You can be Proud of

 However, Singapore also boasts of persistent and creative local talent that want to contribute to their own society.
 Here is a story about the Singaporean civil servants who joined hands and picked their brains to improve government websites and create new digital services.

 It all started with Mark Lim, working in (IDA) Infocomm Development Authority of Singapore, who thought he can go beyond his assigned work and harness the technology to fulfill the needs of people with special needs.
 Then he met like-minded individuals who contributed to the Lim’s unofficial projects because they believed in the his purpose.

 Formation and Rise of Government Digital Service (GDS)

 It was Jacqueline Poh, the Managing Director of the IDA who recognized the potential of Lim’s work.
 She and Assistant Chief Executive, Chan Cheow Hoe helped in getting recognition for it.
 And it resulted in the formation of Government Digital Service (GDS) and Lim’s appointment as its director.